-X. Public Reports The Honor Code Committee shall issue periodic Public Reports, to be posted in the School of Law, summarizing the matters resolved by the Committee in the reported period.
+The Honor Code Committee shall issue periodic Public Reports, to be posted in the School of Law, summarizing the matters resolved by the committee in the reported period.
 Such Public Reports shall omit the names of all students except as provided in subsection IV.W(2)(b) (“Exceptions to General Rule” of Confidentiality).The Public Reports shall also – to the greatest extent possible – omit details about the reported matters that would risk revealing the identity of the student(s) involved.

-Y. Sanctions and Conditions.
-Sanctions and conditions that may be imposed by the Hearing Panel or Dean include, but are not limited to, one or more of the following:
+Sanctions and conditions that may be imposed by the Hearing Panel or dean include, but are not limited to, one or more of the following: